Setting up your events

 - Tabs - A place to change and customize the tabs that appear on both your mobile App and online Virtual Lobby.

-- Event Tags - These are a way of organizing your event, and can be applicable to Speakers, Sponsors, Activities, and Attendees.
+- Event Tags and Tracks - These are a way of organizing your event, and can be applicable to Speakers, Sponsors, Activities, and Attendees.

 - Headings - On the Headings page you'll be able to change default texts and messages that are shown throughout your event.